-Risk Management Policy
+Risk Management policy

-we believe that, while there are risks that must be considered, there are also a wide range of potential benefits that we do not want children in West Norfolk Academy Trust to miss out on being a part of.
+We believe that, while there are risks that must be considered, there are also a wide range of potential benefits that we do not want children to miss out on being a part of.
 We also recognise that taking risks is an important part of learning and developing and we want to provide a safe and supportive environment in which participants can learn about risks, challenges and personal safety.
 We will always ensure that appropriate and regular risk assessments are carried out, or involve the children in carrying out the risk assessments too.
 Wildlife and different weather conditions can create new challenges and changes to the forest area.
 These will need to be assessed prior to each session and may alter previously arranged activities.